BassT23/Proxmox/README.md

 - hostname can be found in node terminal with `hostname`

 After that make the fingerprints.
-The used sequence can be check, if you run `awk '/ring0_addr/{print $2}' "/etc/corosync/corosync.conf"` from the host on which Proxmox-Updater is installed.
+The used sequence can be check, if you run `awk '/ring0_addr/{print $2}' "/etc/corosync/corosync.conf"` from the host, on which Proxmox-Updater is installed.
 So connect from first node (on which you install the Proxmox-Updater) to node2 with `ssh pve2`.
 Then from node2 `ssh pve3`, and so on.